SyedAsimAli8/Sports_injury_analysis_project/README.md

 Dataset description

-Metrics dataset: provides data of hip mobility and groin squeeze of 30 athletes recorded every day from 01/05/2016 to 30/04/2018.
+Metrics dataset: provides data of hip mobility and groin squeeze of 30 athletes recorded every day.
 Workload dataset: provides workload taken by each athlete on a game day.
 Injuries dataset: provides the dates on which the athletes were injured during a game.